yanzewei/shopping-list-frontend/README.md

 ## 🎉 Building And Deployment

-You may change the environment variables in the files: .env.devolopment or .env.production.
+You may change the environment variables in the files: `.env.devolopment` or `.env.production`.

 You can follow the setup step here [set up](https://github.com/yanzewei/shopping-list-frontend/blob/master/documents/SET_UP.md).